Hopewell vs Wagner Middle: Round Rock ISD vs Georgetown ISD

 • The Georgetown ISD brand and long term district trajectory matter more to you than current campus scores

 I will be direct: Hopewell is the stronger school right now, and it is not particularly close.
-A 12 point overall gap with a 33 point gap in Closing the Gaps and a distinction count of 7 vs 0 makes the case clearly.
+A 12 point overall gap, with an 18 point gap in Student Achievement, makes the case clearly.
 But I also understand that Georgetown has a quality of life that some buyers value above all else, and I respect that.
 You just need to go in with eyes open about where the school stands today.

 Frequently Asked Questions